torrespro/training-be-module-02/camel-cmis-uploader/README.md

 # Backbase Training Exercises

-## Camel CMIS Uploader
+## Portal Backend - Module 1: Camel CMIS Uploader

+This exercise is part of [Module 1: Enterprise Integration](https://github.com/Backbase/training-be-module-01/tree/code-migration)

-In this tutorial you will develop a Camel based component which listens to the specified directory on file system and automatically uploads file copied to this directory to the Content Services repository.
+In this tutorial, you will develop a Camel based component which listens to the specified directory on file system and automatically uploads file copied to this directory to the Content Services repository.

 ### Installation & Configuration